glpi-project/android-inventory-library/README.md

 inventoryTask.execute()
 ```

-## Documentation

-We maintain a detailed documentation of the project on the website, check the [How-tos](http://flyve.org/android-inventory-library/howtos/) and [Development](http://flyve.org/android-inventory-library/) section.

 ## Versioning

-In order to provide transparency on our release cycle and to maintain backward compatibility, Flyve MDM is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+In order to provide transparency on our release cycle and to maintain backward compatibility, GLPI Android Inventory Library is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 We are committed to following and complying with the rules, the best we can.

-See [the tags section of our GitHub project](http://github.com/flyve-mdm/android-inventory-library/tags) for changelogs for each release version of Flyve MDM.
+See [the tags section of our GitHub project](https://github.com/glpi-project/android-inventory-library/tags) for changelogs for each release version of Flyve MDM.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

 ## Contribute

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our
-guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/android-inventory-library/issues).
+guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/glpi-project/android-inventory-library/issues).

 ## Contact